So what are we comparing?

 Linux is licensed under GPL (General Public License).
-The GPL allows you to modify the operating system anyway you want, but as it is an open source, the source code should be available to the next user.
-GPL aims at preventing the distribution of binary-only source.
+The GPL allows you to modify the operating system any way you want, but as it is an open source, the source code should be available to the next user.
+GPL aims at preventing the distribution of the binary-only source.

 The BSD license neither makes sure that you make the code available to the next user nor does it prevents the distribution of binary-only source.